trek-view/basecamp/_posts/2022-09-23-injecting-camm-gpmd-telemetry-videos-part-4-camm.md

 In the CAMM specification there are a total of 8 "cases".
 Above is case 6, this is concerned with positional information.
 If you take a look at the specification each case contains different measurement types. case 0 is camera angle, case 1 is camera exposure information, and so on.

 Cameras come equipt with different sensors.
-It is not a requiredment to print each case.
+Some have more than others, hence it is not a requiredment to print each CAMM case.

 For example, lets say a camera only has a GPS chip and produces GPS information.

-To illustrrate the point I will use a sample GPX file
+Similarly, it's important to consider that sensors on a camera produce measurements at different rates.
+For example, a GPS chip might report up to 16 measurements a second and an accelerometer might report 24 measurements a second.
+The reporting rate might be variable, especially in the case of GPS.
+[In poor conditions where the GPS satellites are out of view](), significantly fewer (or even no) measurements might be reported.

-Let us assume we start with a GPX file with the following;
+Let me demonstrate with an example using telemetry stored in a GPX file.
+Here's the first reading;

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>